-If you are an employee, the Withholding Calculator can help you determine whether you need to give your employer a new Form W-4, Employee's Withholding Allowance Certificate, to avoid having too much or too little Federal Income Tax withheld from your pay.
-Click the link below titled “Continue to the Withholding Calculator” to start.
+If you are an employee, the Withholding Estimator can help you determine whether you need to give your employer a new Form W-4, Employee's Withholding Allowance Certificate, to avoid having too much or too little Federal Income Tax withheld from your pay.
+Click the link below to start.

 Not sure if you or your worker is an employee or independent contractor?
 Check out publication 1779 below from the IRS which gives you an overview of the differences between the two to help you better determine which you or they are.
 If you are still unsure, you may file form SS-8 (also below) to the IRS and they will make the determination for you!